 What could be more important for our students than to learn that progress toward greater justice in the world has occurred only when people have organized together and fought for it?

-But the right to teach about that labor history is jeopardized by the growing number of “anti-CRT” bills in 41 states.
+But the right to teach about that labor history is jeopardized by the growing number of “anti-CRT” bills in more than 40 states.

 May Day is a good day to remind ourselves — and our students — that people make history.